A Patient’s Experience with a Mesothelioma Clinical Trial

 Even when a clinical trial doesn’t provide effective treatment, some participants say they’re happy to be involved in research that will one day help another mesothelioma patient.

-ClinicalTrials.gov, a website run by the U.S. National Institutes of Health (NIH), shows 59 mesothelioma studies are currently recruiting participants at cancer centers across the nation.
+As of January 2022, ClinicalTrials.gov, a website run by the U.S. National Institutes of Health (NIH), shows cancer centers across the nation are conducting 127 mesothelioma studies that are currently recruiting participants.

 This phase II trial at the University of Chicago Comprehensive Cancer Center tests the effectiveness of Keytruda, which stimulates the immune system to kill cancer cells.
 The drug is an antibody that blocks a protein called programmed cell death 1 (PD-1), which promotes an immune response against tumor cells.
 Keytruda put President Jimmy Carter’s melanoma into remission in 2015.